Nature Nook Addition To Forest School

 If you love rugby and love making a difference, why not become part of the Wooden Spoon family?

 The Avenue Special Needs Academy in Tilehurst, Reading opened a new outdoor musical play area, which improves access to outdoor learning and enrichment opportunities in the Chilterns.
-This new insoiring project was made possible from a grant of £15,000 made possible by the Chilterns community.
+This new inspiring project was made possible from a grant of £15,000 made possible by the Chilterns community.
 This initiative, aimed at creating an inspiring outdoor music-themed play environment for pupils with additional needs, is set to make a meaningful impact on the local community by giving children a chance to learn through creative play, exploration and sensory experience.

 The Avenue Special Needs Academy has built a strong reputation for delivering specialist education to children and young people with a wide range of complex learning needs.
 Serving families across the Reading area, the academy is dedicated to helping every pupil develop confidence, independence and essential life skills.